magoo/forecast-documentation/PREVIOUS.md

 Discussion: https://medium.com/starting-up-security/forecasting-a-headline-risk-netspectre-3c60338fd596

 ## Ongoing

-### Fortune 500 Breach (October 2018)
-Scenario: Will a Fortune 500 company appear in the Privacy Rights Clearinghouse data breach data in October 2018?
-Outcome: TBD (closing september 2018)
-Score:
-Discussion:

-This is the first forecast being run on structured breach data within the Privacy Clearing House.
-It is hitting a wide net (The Fortune 500) over a short time (October).
-Eleven panelists were able to download historic data and interpret trends over the years.
-Options for outcome are listed below with the current panel's forecast.

-- No breaches.
-(19%)
-- One breach.
-(32.65%)
-- More than one breach.
-(48.35%)

 ### Bloomberg "The Big Hack"
 Scenario: Will the supply chain server hardware attacks described in the Bloomberg article be confirmed by Jan 1 2020?